 A wise man once said that one man’s heaven is another man’s hell.
-When it comes to cage diving, this couldn’t be more true.
-For some people, being dangled into the Atlantic in an iron cage with a pair of Great White gnashers fast-approaching is a big tick on the bucketlist.
+When it comes to cage diving, this couldn’t be truer.
+For some people, being dangled into the Atlantic in an iron cage with a pair of Great White gnashers fast-approaching is a big tick on the bucket list.
 For others, it’s like being dropped unwillingly into the set of JAWS.
 Well, to each his own...

 Following Rodney’s invention, commercial shark cage diving kicked off in Australia in the early nineties and sprung up soon afterwards in South Africa.
 Today, it’s firmly on the adrenaline junkie radar, with thousands of tourists quivering in their wetsuits as they come face-to-fin with sharks each year.
 Those with the bravado to drop in on the apex predators of the deep blue describe their humbling feeling of respect for the sharks.
 In addition to their crumbling feeling of terror, that is.

 There’s always been a fiery level of controversy surrounding cage diving, which is mostly connected to the ‘chumming‘ used by dive operators to attract the sharks to the cage.
 Chumming is the practice of throwing a foul fishy-thick oil into the waters surrounding the submerged cage to lure the sharks towards the iron box with its human cargo (eek!).
 Many believe that this is akin to feeding the sharks and conditioning them to attack humans, thus creating an awful Spielberg-esque scenario for surfers and swimmers everywhere.